turingschool/backend-curriculum-site/prework/index.md

 ### Technical Prework

 The technical prework can be completed in 8 days, with one day for setup.
 However, it is highly recommended that you begin the prework immediately.
 It is expected that you spend a few hours of concentrated effort on the tasks for each day - about 30 hours total.
 This should help you to establish a routine of coding every day.
-If you have more than 7 days working on the prework, you should break up the work and complete the Next Steps section below so that you are coding every day!

 At Turing, you will have to code every single day to stay on top of the workload and build muscle memory for everything you've learned.
 This prework is designed to get you into that essential routine before day one of class.